openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 **Acceptance Criteria**

+1. 2/3 cote from the CPC to accept project during silent phase

+#### Exit Criteria

 1. Completion of the on-boarding checklist
 1. 2/3 cote from the CPC to accept project
 1. Completion of the entrance criteria for desired stage